310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 After all, our island must lift its isolation policy, and open itself up to the outside world moving forward.

-I cannot be the only one who confines himself far from the public’s eye.
+I cannot be the only one who confines oneself far from the public’s eye.

 Even if I were chosen simply due to blood relations, I am still the lord of this island in the end.
 {% endbubble %}

 {% bubble Shinobu awkward %}
 W-What a responsible kid… Incredible.
-I could barely speak this eloquently when I was around his age.
+I could <em>barely</em> speak this eloquently when I was around his age.
 {% endbubble %}

 {% bubble Midori serious %}
-Erm… Konata-kun— Konata-chan…?[^40] How old are you?
+Erm… Konata-kun— Konata-chan…?[^41] How old are you?
 {% endbubble %}

 {% bubble Konata norsmile %}